Texas vs. TCU NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Horned Frogs average 37.7 points per game, 14.4 more than the Longhorns surrender (23.3).

-- TCU is 0-2 against the spread and 2-1 overall when the team scores more than 23.3 points.
+- TCU is 0-2 against the spread and 2-1 overall in games when it records more than 23.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.